 The likelihood of occurrence of red-listed species in the new line option is shown in Table 2.
-Of the nine red-listed species, 4 species had a reporting rate above 10%, suggesting they are relatively common in the study area (pelican, Black Harrier, Marsh Harrier, and Blue Crane).
-If we include the other 7 collision-prone species (Table 2) we see that four further species occurred above 10% - thus also relatively commonly (kite, Fish eagle, Jackal Buzzard, and Steppe Buzzard).
+Of the nine red-listed species, 4 species had a reporting rate above 10%, suggesting they are relatively regular in the study area (pelican, Black Harrier, Marsh Harrier, and Blue Crane).
+Including the other 7 collision-prone species (Table 2) we see that four further species occurred above 10% - thus also relatively regular (kite, Fish eagle, Jackal Buzzard, and Steppe Buzzard).

-7.6 Actual numbers of collision-prone red data species
+6.5 Numbers of collision-prone red data species on site

 While the reporting rates (Table 2) indicate the likelihood of occurrence, it does not reveal numbers of birds.
-So we undertook a 1-day site visit and sampled at the two sensitive areas: (i) the open-water dams near the Atlantis Water treatment works and (ii) the 2 km length that falls within the Koeberg Nature Reserve.
-We spent 4.25 hours at the wetland and 3.5 hours in the Koeberg Nature Reserve and walked a 1 km transect to record the smaller species.
+So we undertook two 1-day walk-through visits in March 2014 and June 2016 and sampled at the two sensitive areas: (i) the open-water dams near the Atlantis Water treatment works and (ii) the 2 km length that falls within the Koeberg Nature Reserve.